bartkooijman/tdd_with_js/README.md

 - The solutions for exercise 1, 2 and 3 can be found in [vloercalculator](./vloercalculator)
 - The solutions for exercise 4 can be found in [vloercalculator-karma](./vloercalculator-karma)
+- The solutions for exercise 5 can be found in [vloercalculator-cucumber](./vloercalculator-cucumber)

 [vloercalculator](./vloercalculator) also contains the best practices for Jasmine based unit tests.